-It was at school in Goa that we first read John McCrae’s1 popular war poem, In Flanders Fields, much as the history teacher used it to emphasize its historical contexts as the English miss to drive home the literary devices within its poetic verse.
+It was at school in Goa that we first read John McCrae’s1 popular war poem, In Flanders Fields.
+Much as the history teacher emphasized its historical contexts, the English miss to drove home the literary devices within its poetic verse.
 While the recitation of the poem did convey a certain sense of melancholy for soldiers who were long dead and yet wished to keep their memory alive; for us kids — and as I now recollect — these events felt so unrelated to us at that time, that its meanings were romanticised for places far away.
 However, over time one realises how these very meanings change, as well as convey different attitudes to different peoples.

 Last weekend, I joined our university research unit on South Asia for a fieldtrip to Flanders Fields, one of the major battlefields on the Western Front of the First World War.
 What was of particular interest during this fieldtrip was to trace some of the memorials commemorating the lives of Indian soldiers — here implying South Asian soldiers from the Indian subcontinent during the British Raj.
 Tracing these memorials did not stem so much from an imagined or collective identity that we shared as South Asians, but more from investigating the representations of these memories.